EMDR Therapy services in Billericay, Essex

-EMDR is a highly effective treatment of PTSD.
-EMDR therapy is a complex and powerful psychotherapy developed by Dr Francine Shapiro in 1989 and is used for individuals who have experienced some form of Trauma that has remained unresolved.
-Examples of Trauma can include PTSD (Post Traumatic Stress Disorder), physical assault, rape or car accident.
-The goal of EMDR is to process disturbing traumatic memories by reducing their ongoing effect by enabling that person to develop more adaptive coping mechanisms.
+EMDR is used for individuals who have experienced some form of Trauma that has remained unresolved – for instance physical assault, sexual assault, torture, rape or car / motor bike accident etc. The goal of EMDR is to process disturbing traumatic memories by reducing their on-going effect by enabling that person to develop more adaptive coping mechanisms.
 It has been found to benefit Children as well as Adults.

-EMDR is achieving positive outcomes with an ever increasing breadth of trauma-related mental health problems.
-It manages to take a trauma that an individual has been enduring for a lifetime by turning it from a living nightmare to a simple log of memories that never trouble the individual again.
+EMDR is achieving positive outcomes with an ever-increasing breadth of trauma-related mental health problems.
+It manages to take a trauma that an individual has been enduring for a lifetime by turning it from a living nightmare to a simple log of memories that never troubles the individual again.

-Some of client successes with this form of treatment include:
+Some client successes with this form of treatment include:

 - helping a client who had been traumatised by a sexual assault

-- helping a client who had been traumatised by their physically abusive childhood
+- helping clients who had been traumatised by their physically abusive childhood

-- helping clients with their phobias (spiders, flying and cars)
+- helping clients with their phobias (spiders, flying, vomit, blood, seizures and cars)

 - helping clients with traumas that happened in their childhood where counselling and hypnotherapy have produced no significant results.